cerrigham/talent-academy-backend-java/database/README.md

 A record (or row) is each individual entry that exists in a table.

 [Here](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-create-table/) you can learn how to create a table.
+[Here](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-data-types/) a complete list of data types in postgreSQL.

 ## Query